nestauk/ojd_daps_language_models/ojd_daps_language_models/pipeline/README.md

 1. Prepare data for fine-tuning large language models and;
 2. Fine-tune language models for downstream tasks (NER and Semantic Textual Similarity - STS) and for domain adaptation, namely using job advertistment language.

+## :office: `/train_model/`

+There are a number of flows in the `train_model` directory that fine-tune large language models for a number of different tasks:

+1. 💠 Fine-tuning for domain language adaptation: `/ojobert/`
+2. 📠 Fine-tuning Sequence Classification head to binarily label sentences as `company description` or not: `/company_descriptions/`
+3. 🏝️ Training spaCy's NER model to extract entities such as `SKILL`, `MULTISKILL` and `BENEFITS`: `/ojoner/`

 ## :scissors: `make_training_data/split_job_ads_flow.py`

 This script preprocesses and split job advertisements into sentences using spaCy.
 The job advertisements used are from the [Open Jobs Observatory](https://www.nesta.org.uk/project/open-jobs-observatory/), a pilot project that scrapes online job adverts from job board sites.